On releases (1 numbers or more)

 - « Join the Legion | Fire »

-- ๐ The Troll (Google search or WP search)
+- 🔍 The Troll (DuckDuckGo search or Google search or WP search or FB)

 Music & Lyrics: Joe Malatesta

 A picture of the Fremont Troll under the Aurora bridge in Seattle.
-The troll, and probably also the lyrics to this song, is derived from the Scandinavian folktale Three Billy Goats Gruff (“De tre bukkene bruse”).
+The Troll possibly also the lyrics to this song, is derived from the Scandinavian folktale Three Billy Goats Gruff (“De tre bukkene bruse”) by Peter Christen Asbjørnsen and Jørgen Moe in 1841/1844, or In the Hall of the Mountain King (“I Dovregubbens hall”) by Norwegian composer and pianist Edvard Grieg in 1867.
+In Scandinavian there are street on trolls everywhere – Troldhaugen (Edvard Grieg has lived there), Trolltunga (mountain peak), and so on.

 The guitarist Joe Malatesta’s song was “The Troll” and the bass player Bob Warenburg’s song was “Heaven Help Us”.
 Although these songs really were not our style we really had no choice.